saivamsi-github/loopme-ios-sdk/README.md

 */
 self.adView = [LoopMeAdView adViewWithAppKey:YOUR_APPKEY frame:adFrame scrollView:tableView delegate:self];

+/*
+* Enabling minimized mode.
+* Represents copy of original ad added on top of `UIWindow`'s right-bottom corner.
+* Minimized ad appears/disappears on the screen during scrolling when visibility of original ad is changed */ self.adView.minimizedModeEnabled = YES;

 /**
  * Also you should let adView know when scrolling happens */